M4X-VOGEL/Clingonia/README.md

 ### ⚠️ Known issues

-- The software will crash while building your own environment as soon as you place too many tracks and trains.
-Suggestion: Keep it small for now (max.
-12x12).
 - The displaying of the `GIF` may be distorted.
 - You cannot set the parameters after loading a custom environement into the program, yet.